PlumpMath/DesignPatternCS/README.md

 5. **Client** THis is a class which use AbstractFactory and AbstractProduct interfaces to create a family of related objects

 ###### When to use it?
+* Create a set of related objects, or dependent objects which must be used together.
+* System should be configured to work with multiple families of products.
+* The creation of objects should be independent from the utilizing system.
+* Concrete classes should be decoupled from clients.

 ### Factory Method